Demco21/Assembler/README.txt

 instructions as a binary string. a file called mycode.obj will be created in the current working directory.
 This file will contain all the assembled binary code of each line in the program file.

+This program will also take into account the '@' character which can be used in 3 byte instructions to signal indirect addressing and the '#' character which can be used in 3 byte instructions to signal an immediate number.

+In addition, this program will also assemble instructions that define a symbol using 'word', 'resw', 'resb' 'word x' reserves one 24 bit word with value x.
+'resw x' reserves x 24 bit words.
+'resb x' reserves x bytes.

 Assembling Format:
 1 Byte Instruction ex: fix
 1 Byte Assembling: 8BitOpcode